 - The Dancing Bear Gift Shop offers snacks and beverages as well as gift items and toiletries.
 It is open 7 days per week and operated by volunteers.

-- The End of Life Visiting Program offers volunteers at the bedside of a dying patient who would otherwise be alone.
+- The End of Life Companion Program offers volunteers at the bedside of a dying patient who would otherwise be alone.
 The volunteer sits with the patient, perhaps reading to him or her, and notifies the nurse if they appear to be uncomfortable.
 This position is on call.
 Most shifts are four hours in length and can occur anytime.

 - Volunteers involved in the Friendly Visiting program visit residents and patients and engage in a wide range of activities such as playing a game of cards or going for a walk.